Killing of Marcia Powell: Background

 Powell was raised with adoptive parents since age six and ran away from home at age 14.
 As an adult, Powell had a history of drug addiction and homelessness and was noted for mental health issues since at least 1993, when she was diagnosed with "disorganized schizophrenia, polysubstance use and mild mental retardation".
-She was arrested several times in Arizona, California, and Missouri.
+She had a juvenile court record in Arizona and was arrested several times as an adult in Arizona, California, and Missouri.
+The Maricopa County Public Fiduciary Office held legal guardianship over Powell, who was considered an incapacitated adult.

 Powell was arrested in Phoenix, Arizona, after she propositioned an on-duty Phoenix PD officer for oral sex in exchange for $20 worth of crack cocaine.
 While the crime would have normally been classed as a misdemeanor, the charge was upgraded to a felony as the officer had already arrested Powell twice for the same offense.
 Powell waived her right to trial, asking the judge to "please [not] give [her] too much time".
 On July 31, 2008, she was sentenced to 27 months imprisonment for prostitution as a repeat offense.

 Powell arrived at Arizona State Prison that same year on August 4.
-She was required to wear shackles whenever out of her cell and frequently placed in isolation at maximum security for infractions such as "drinking coffee out of the wrong cup", in what was described as "retaliation" and "pettiness" by retired ADC officer Carl Toersbijns.
+She was required to wear shackles whenever out of her cell and frequently placed in isolation at maximum security for infractions such as "drinking coffee out of the wrong cup", in what retired ADC officer Carl Toersbijns has described as "retaliation" and "pettiness".